xococodeyo/xocopdfeditor/README.md

 A simple PDF editor you can freely use and adapt.
 It basically allows you to do just two things:

-Add text to the PDF
+- Add text to the PDF

-Add images to the PDF
+- Add images to the PDF

-It also includes options to load a PDF, download the edited version, zoom in/out, and undo your last action.
+It also includes options to load a PDF, download the edited version, zoom in/out, undo your last action, and open the PDF in your default viewer to print.

 Feel free to use it!